calle2010/magic-lantern-77d-vagrant/ghidra.md

 - Press "L" to enther the label "firmware"
 - Press "F12" or right click and select "Disassamble Thumb"
 - Ghidra will analyze all referenced code that it can find, so this will take a while.
+- Don't forget to save after the analyzer is done.